dgaydukov/cert-ocpjp11/files/ocpjp11.md

 }
 ```

-Rules of changing serialized classes
+Rules of changing serialized classes:
-* 1. If you don't set serial version and  doing something innocuous (like adding new field) when deserialized you will get error, cause once you change your class jvm will regenerate serival number
+* if you don't set serial version and  doing something innocuous (like adding new field) when deserialized you will get error, cause once you change your class, jvm will regenerate serial number
 * if you add new field and initialize them, since deserialization not running constructor and initialization it would be reconstructed to default value (0 for primitive, false for boolean, null for reference)
-* if some fields are removed from new class version, they just ignored during deserialization~~~~
+* if some fields are removed from new class version, they just ignored during deserialization.

 ###### XML serialization
-JAXB - java architexture xml binding - ability to dump object into xml and construct object from xml
-first add following into your pom.xml
+JAXB - java architecture xml binding - ability to dump object into xml and construct object from xml first add following into your pom.xml
 ```
 <dependency>
   <groupId>javax.xml.bind</groupId>